 Using Your Essential Oil Burner Safely

 How do you properly use an essential oil burner?
-Well, you need a pour in a little bit of water, perhaps to fill it to the ¾, into the top dish of the essential oil burner.
+Well, you need a pour in a little bit of water in its small curved water tank, perhaps to fill it to the ¾, into the top dish of the essential oil burner.
 Next, just place between 3 to 5 drops of essential oils (or 5 to 8 drops for a medium-sized burner and 7 – 10 drops for a large-sized burner).
 If you’re unsure, just add the minimum as you can always top up later.

 How to Get the Most Out Of Your Essential Oil Burner

 Here are a few tips to help you get the most out of your essential oil burner.